LemmyNet/rfcs/0000-report-inboxes.md

    * To reduce overhead, **banning the reported user on the user's home instance + removing reported content should automatically resolve reports for remote admins as well**
 * Reports in the "mod reports" tab can only be resolved by relevant mods.
 Admins can only resolve these if they are also explicit mods in the relevant communities.
    * To reduce overhead, **admins banning the reported user on the community instance OR the user's home instance + removing reported content should automatically resolve reports for mods as well**
-* Reports in the "all reports" tab can not be resolved, they are only there for a read-only overview
+* Admins could still resolve reports in the "all reports" tab
-   * This is to prevent cases of admins accidentally preventing mods from moderating according to their own community rules
+   * If it's not an admin report, and not a mod report from a community the admin explicitly moderates, then there should be an additional warning/confirmation when resolving a report here.
+This is to prevent cases of admins accidentally preventing mods from moderating according to their own community rules.
-   * Admins can still always explicitly take over communities by making themselves mods, in this way, they are able to handle mod reports for any abandoned communities, etc

 ### Mods should be able to escalate reports to admins

 This would generate a corresponding report in the admin inbox.